PitPik/circularjs/documentation/CIRCULAR.md

 - [toggleRoute(data, isOn)](#toggleroutedata-ison) toggles routes

-### `createComponent(selector, attrs, parent, node?, c?)`
+### `createComponent(selector, attrs, parent, node?, html?)`

 This method can create a component on the fly and appends it to your view.
 It is then treated as if it was part of your template.
 It creates a HTMLElement defined by `selector` and adds attributes to it defined by `attrs` (also good for the `cr-lazy` attribute in case your component hasn't already imported this component).

 The argument `parent` will always be `this` to define its parent and `node` is optional if the new created component should be appended at a different HTMLElement than the parent itself.

-`parent` defines the innerHTML of the tag created with `selector` that will then define the `@content` partial that can be used inside the newly created component.
+`html` defines the innerHTML of the tag created with `selector` that will then define the `@content` partial that can be used inside the newly created component.
 This is one of the key features for dynamic component creation.

 ### `hideComponent(elm)`